-On December 17, 2015, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System.
+Changes of assumptions: On December 17, 2015, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System.
 Primary among the changes were the updates to rates of mortality, retirement and withdrawal.
 The expectation of retired life mortality was changed to the RP-2000 Blue Collar Mortality Table projected to 2025 with projection scale BB (set forward 3 years for males and 2 years for females).

-On March 15, 2018, the Board adopted a new funding policy.
-Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for June 30, 2017 actuarial valuation.
-In addition, based on the Board's new funding policy, the assumed investment rate of return was further reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2018 measurement date.
-The assumed investment rate of return remained at 7.30% for the June 30, 2019 valuation.
+A new funding policy was initially adopted by the Board on March 15, 2018, and most recently amended on December 17, 2020.
+Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for June 30, 2017 actuarial valuation and further reduced from 7.40% to 7.30% for the June 30, 2018 actuarial valuation